 Industrial Damage Detection

 Furthermore, in 2007 The Boeing Company presented methods to apply anomaly detection to sensor data.
 To find outliers with highly frequent sensor data, an efficient technique is needed.
-They propose 2 methods that compare a given point to the median of neighbouring points, to determine outlier status .
+They proposed 2 methods that compare a given point to the median of neighbouring points, to determine outlier status .
 This opens anomaly detection to applications in monitoring industrial damage of mechanical components and in physical structures.
 Temporal Data from sensors can be analyzed to detect anomalies in the performance of mechanical components such as motors.
 Similarly, temporal data can be collected and analyzed which can expose structural defects such as cracks in beams.

 To make informed decisions, Uber needs to ensure data quality amongst the data collected from the millions of Uber rides every day.
 Manually scrubbing through data is unfeasible with the massive amounts of data collected every day.